Categories

 This is my station in the early 1980s.
 A mean machine hi hi.
 A Heathkit HW-101 and SB-220.
 The amp was purchased used from local DXer W6CRE (SK).
 An Alliance HD73 rotator controller is also visible.
 Note the DXCC award on the wall.

 And this is my first yagi, a Wilson 3 element tribander at about 35 feet up.
 A healthy step up from my previous inverted vees.
-There is a 40m inv vee attached below it is and just barely visible here.
+There is a 40m inv vee attached below it that is just barely visible here.

 This is me at my station in San Diego.
 I ran the FTDX3000 until early 2020.